Dr. Alex Stone, DPT, CSCS

 Opove M3 Pro

-This is lower than most other massage guns on the market, making it perfect for those with sensitive skin.
+This massage gun has lower percussion per minute than most other massage guns on the market, making it perfect for those with sensitive skin.
 Plus, when used on the first speed, it should feel gentle enough for you to enjoy.

 Another great feature of the Opove M3 Pro is its high-quality attachments.
 The soft cushioned head is especially noteworthy, as it’s one of the best we’ve seen.
-This will help to ensure that your skin doesn’t get further irritated by the massage gun.
+This will help ensure that the massage gun doesn’t further irritate your skin.

 If you’re interested in purchasing the Opove M3 Pro, it’s available for $119 on their website.

-Overall, this is a great option for anyone looking for a massage gun that’s gentle on their skin.
+Overall, this is a great option for anyone looking for a gentle massage gun on their skin.

 Bob and Brad D6 Pro